sindoc/website/pages/Types of Organisations.md

-alias:: your company's, enterprise, an organisation, an enterprise, industry classification codes, industry classification, organisations, organisation, your organisation title:: Types of Organisations
+alias:: your company's, enterprise, an organisation, an enterprise, industry classification codes, industry classification, organisations, organisation, your organisation, the organisation title:: Types of Organisations

 - Organisations vary in size, structure, and purpose, and these factors influence not only how they are perceived but also how they function internally and externally.